griffin6021/games-on-ti-84-pce-python/README.md

 # games-on-ti-84-pce-python
+Guide on how to install games on the TI-84+ CE Python Edition.
+> [!WARNING]
-Guide on how to install games on the TI-84+ CE Python Edition. __This guide is for the Python edition exclusivley, because it has more RAM and it is faster.
-The results are not guaranteed if you use the regular TI-84+ CE.__
+> This guide is for the Python edition exclusivley, because it has more RAM and it is faster.
+The results are not guaranteed if you use the regular TI-84+ CE.

 ## Section 0- What you need
 • An Internet connection